emsesp/docs/API.md

  - via MQTT in the payload with `{"cmd":<command> ,"data":<data>, "id":<id>}`.
 The MQTT topic is the <device>.
  - via the REST API in the URL like `http://ems-esp/api?device=<device>&cmd=<command>&data=<data>&id=<id>`.
 The `data` and `id` can be optional.

+ Note unlike the Console and MQTT, the Web restful interface does not yet support any security.
+Which means anyone with the URL can send commands to control the EMS connected devices.
+If you're worried, all write operations from the Web API can be disabled via the 'Enable WEB API' option in the Settings configuration.

 ### Commands

 valid `<device>`'s are `system, boiler, thermostat, solar, mixing, heatpump`.